 Think Outside the Credit Card

-As important as credit cards are to the online shopping process, it has never been easier to accommodate the many ways in which customers shop online – many of which can speed up customer checkout and may reduce cart abandonment.
-Be sure to explore options to integrate PayPal, Venmo, Apple Pay, Google Wallet, and the full spectrum of products offered in the Magento Marketplace today to enhance the options available to your customers.
+As important as credit cards are to the online shopping process, it has never been easier to accommodate the many ways that customers pay online – offering multiple payment methods can speed up customer checkout and reduce cart abandonment.
+Be sure to explore integration options for PayPal, Venmo, Apple Pay, Google Wallet, and the full spectrum of products offered in Adobe’s Magento Marketplace to enhance the payment methods available to your customers.
 Learn more about setting up payments in Adobe Commerce.

 Don’t Be Afraid of Deferral

-In difficult economic times, deferred and structured payment systems can help convert customers who might need some assistance in completing their transactions.
-You can find extensions (such as Klarna) that deploy these options to customers during the checkout process, making these an easy option you can add to your site experience.
+In difficult economic times, deferred and structured payment systems can help convert customers who might need some assistance to complete transactions.
+You can find extensions such as Klarna and PayPal Credit that offer deferred payment options to customers during the checkout process, making it easy to add these flexible payment methods and improve your site experience.

 One Step to Success

-Tools that help your customers accelerate the sales process are a key means of avoiding abandoned carts.
-One Page Checkout is one of the most powerful tools you can add to your site, native to Magento and shown to drive conversions.
-Instant Purchase is another functionality that can improve both the customer experience and your sales.
-There are many more extensions that can simplify, streamline, and slim the checkout experience available at the Magento Marketplace.
+Tools that help customers accelerate the sales process are key to reducing abandoned carts.
+For example, you can add One Page Checkout, which is native to Adobe commerce and a powerful sales tools shown to drive conversion.
+Adding Instant Purchase can also improve both the customer experience and your sales.
+You can find many more extensions to optimize the checkout experience in Adobe’s Magento Marketplace.

 (Looking for more content on preparing your site for your Peak Season?
 Check out part 3 of our Peak Performance Planning series coming in the coming weeks.)